|

 - BCG&A – Boyne City, Gaylord, and Alpena [ back to RAILROAD COMPANIES ]

-- August, 1918 - the RR was completed from Alpena to Boyne City
+- August, 1918, the RR was completed from Alpena to Boyne City.

-- Stations or stops involved: Boyne City, Doyles Cusfman, Moore (where there was
+- Stations or stops involved for the mainline, from west to east: Boyne City, Doyles

-a short connection over to Railroad C at Boyne Falls),
+Cusfman, Moore (where there was a short connection over to Railroad

-Project (southwest of Boyne Falls), crossed the Railroad C
+C at Boyne Falls), Project (southwest of Boyne Falls), crossed the Railroad

 - BF&NE – Boyne Falls & Northeastern [ back to RAILROAD COMPANIES ]

-- Operated from 1902 to 1924.
+- It operated from 1902 to 1924.

 - BL&E – Bear Lake and Eastern [ back to RAILROAD COMPANIES ]